Timing (manhwa)

-Timing (Korean: 타이밍; RR: Taiming) is a South Korean manhwa series written and illustrated by Kang Full.
+Timing (Korean: 타이밍; RR: Taiming) is a South Korean science fiction thriller manhwa series written and illustrated by Kang Full.
 Started in June 2005, this webtoon manhwa was released on Daum.
 The print publication of the first volume of Timing was released on August 5, 2006.
 The webtoon has been adapted into a film of the same name.

 Synopsis

 Kang Full's Timing is set in an unidentified city that is under a vague threat; a high school student committed suicide for no apparent reason and children are generally scared.
 A group of people with supernatural powers appear on the scene to put an end to the silent threat.
 The concept has been compared to that of X-Men and Heroes and has a fairly American style to it.
 Timing features a student that can freeze time, a salaryman who has the ability to turn back time for ten seconds, a fast-food employee who can predict the next ten minutes, and a teacher whose dreams serve as premonitions for what is to come.
 Sara Lawi of Orient-Extrême described Timing as a "deliberately simplistic" thriller.